PreethaSaha/MTL_senTransformer/README.md

 Since no training was performed, predictions are random and not yet meaningful.

-### senTrans.py
+### task4.ipynb
-For each sentence, the model prints:
+For each sentence, the script prints:
 - Input sentence
 - Predicted and true labels and description for both tasks

 And for each epoch:
 - Loss
 - Accuracy for each task

+Low accuracy is expected with 5 sentences and 1 epoch.
+This setup is useful to test code structure, not model performance.
+To get meaningful accuracy, one has to use a real dataset, train for multiple epochs with proper data splits, and evaluate on validation/test data for realistic metrics.